CUBRID/cubrid-testtools/doc/shell/shell_guide.md

 If there is a crash, report it following the rules in this link: [‘How to Report Regression Crash Issues’](http://jira.cubrid.org/browse/CUBRIDQA-1?focusedCommentId=4739244&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-4739244)

 ### normal issue
 If the the test result is as expected, first we should confirm whether it is revise required.
 If not, report it as an issue on jira.

 ## 4.4 Execute a shell test by sending message
 We can use the regression tools to trigger a test.
-1. Change the parameters in ~/CTP/conf/shell_template.conf on controller node.
+1. Confirm (and change the parameters if needed) in ~/CTP/conf/shell_template.conf on controller node.
 2. Send a message to start the test
 Login: message@192.168.1.91
 Send test message as: